 As a child and into my early twenties, I was a swimmer and after a decade of 30 hour training weeks, I was good enough to win some decent races, once or twice.
+I won three national titles before I left New Zealand for an NCAA scholarship (200 breaststroke in September 2001 and April 2002, 100 breaststroke in April 2002).
 In contrast, the races I’ve swum where I didn’t touch first are countless, dating from my first Auckland Champs aged 10, where I came last.
 This record of not winning is to be expected in sport.
 Anyone who consistently wins at every level is a household name (Michael Phelps, Katie Ledecky… and even they have been and will be beaten, albeit irregularly).
 Team sports differ from individual ones in that there are often only two “competitors” in a match, and it could be argued that your chances of winning are higher than in a running race with hundreds or thousands of other athletes.
 All the same, endless winning streaks simply don’t exist.
 Ask any All Blacks fan.

 When it comes to attitudes towards participating in sport, your choices are not between “win at all costs and trash everything in the process” and “everyone gets a trophy”.
 There is a world of difference between being disappointed because you didn’t win, and believing that “it’s only the taking part that counts”.
 Being able to maturely cope both disappointment and success, either from the field of play or the sideline, intrinsically acknowledges that results matter.
 That concept alone underpins one of the primary reasons why sport matters at all, and the domestic violence stats cast a bright light on how badly we fail at it.
 So does the cheating.
 We seem to be caught in a binary trap between pretending none of this matters to us at all, and melting down the moment we suffer even the more minor defeat.